Certified Provider FAQ

 How much does it cost to be certified?

 Part of our mission, as a nonprofit, is to make sure that developers can run their apps across any Cloud Foundry instance.
-In order for that to happen, we have to be able to offer a guarantee that they are the same.
+In order for that to happen, we have to be able to offer a guarantee that each Cloud Foundry instance is the same.
 We do that through certification.
 The certification process itself costs money and as a nonprofit, we must neither gain nor lose money through this process.

-If you want to provide certified Cloud Foundry services for a nonprofit cause, please contact us at email@example.com.
+If you want to provide certified Cloud Foundry services for a nonprofit cause or as a government entity, please contact us at email@example.com.

 As an application developer, how can I tell if a service is certified?
-What if it’s certification is revoked, will I be notified?
+If its certification is revoked, will I be notified?

 All certified offerings are allowed to display and use the Cloud Foundry Certified annual certification mark on their websites and marketing material during the course of that program year.
 Developers considering the use of a Cloud Foundry based product or service should look for this mark to ensure that they are purchasing a certified product or service.

-Users of certified offerings will not be directly notified by the foundation in cases where an offering ceases to be certified.
-It is the responsibility of the organization providing that offering to remove any reference to it being certified and discontinue all use of the Cloud Foundry Certified logo, but this removal is mandated by the Foundation’s license agreement.
+Users of certified offerings will not be directly notified by the Foundation in cases where an offering ceases to be certified.
+It is the responsibility of the organization providing that offering to remove any reference to its being certified and discontinue all use of the Cloud Foundry Certified logo, but this removal is mandated by the Foundation’s license agreement.

 The Cloud Foundry PaaS Certification program is designed to support a number of different delivery models for the platform.
 These include delivery models such as software distributions, public PaaS platforms, and managed private and on-premises PaaS offerings.